 Growing up with a famous sibling…

-What is it like when you grown up with a famous sibling?
+What is it like when you grow up with a famous sibling?
 This is what happened to Spello, the little sister of Assisi.
-All the attention went to Assisi, and still does.
+All the attention went to Assisi and still does.
 However, this has been a blessing in disguise for Spello.
-For this reason Spello is one of the best-preserved medieval towns in Umbria, famous for its flowers, cuisine, fine wines and olive oil.
+For this reason, Spello is one of the best-preserved medieval towns in Umbria, famous for its flowers, cuisine, fine wines, and olive oil.
 Spello is officially classified as one of the most beautiful villages in Italy.
 As well as the village itself and the Roman and medieval monuments, there are many important artworks, o.a. a fresco by Pinturicchio in the Church of Santa Maria Maggiore which is the most important sight in the village.
 However, much of the pleasure of staying in Spello is simply wandering through the narrow streets of the old town, taking in the atmosphere

 Places to visit